Kirkby Ski Slope: Problems

-The slope had been intended to open in 1974, but in autumn 1975 the project was abandoned due to concerns it was unsafe.
+The slope had been scheduled to open in 1974, but in autumn 1975 the project was abandoned because of concerns that it was unsafe.
 No one had been allowed to ski on the slope as the council's insurers would not permit it, deeming it too dangerous.
 The Liverpool Echo reported in August 1975 on the slope, stating that bubbles had appeared in the artificial surface caused by thousands of tons of earth subsiding within the slope.
 Weeds were also beginning to protrude from the surface.
 The Echo claimed that the council had spent around £150,000 on the project by that point, in sharp contrast to the £12,000 nearby Wirral Council had spent in the construction of their ski slope at The Oval Sports Centre in Bebington.

 By December 1975, the Echo was reporting that an insurance company was refusing to insure properties close to the slope as they thought the slope posed a danger.
-The insurers were demanding that the height of the slope be reduced and daily checks be performed on it in the advent of bad weather.
+The insurers were demanding that the height of the slope be reduced and daily checks be performed on it in the event of bad weather.